cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Select the <b>visible points</b> in a point cloud, as viewed from a given viewpoint.<br>It uses the Qhull library (http://www.qhull.org/ <br><br>The algorithm used (Katz, Tal and Basri 2007) determines visibility without reconstructing a surface or estimating normals.A point is considered visible if its transformed point lies on the convex hull of a trasformed points cloud from the original mesh points.</p>
+      Select the <b>visible points</b> in a point cloud, as viewed from a given viewpoint.<br>It uses the Qhull library (http://www.qhull.org/ <br><br>The algorithm used (Katz, Tal and Basri 2007) determines visibility without reconstructing a surface or estimating normals.A point is considered visible if its transformed point lies on the convex hull of a transformed points cloud from the original mesh points.</p>

    **Parameters:**